|Back to Back Issues Page|

 Refined maize meal and stunting

-Refined maize meal and stunting challenges us to return to the whole grain porridge and corn on the cob.
+Refined maize meal and stunting challenges us to return to the whole grain porridge, often called grits; and corn on the cob.

 Maize, also known as corn, comes from Central America.
-It is the third mostly enjoyed grain worldwide after rice and wheat.
+It is the third most enjoyed grain worldwide after rice and wheat.

 There are three parts of the grain; the bran, germ and endosperm.